madmolecularman/JMG_Puritz_Lab_Notebook/about.md

 permalink: /about/
 ---

 I am an integrative marine seascape bioinformatician.
 I am currently a PhD student in the Puritz lab of Marine Ecology and Evolution at the University of Rhode Island.
-I also participate fully in my learning communities including VOICES and the MARC program.
+I also participate fully in my learning communities including VOICES, SACNAS, and the MARC program.

 I am dedicated to open, rigorous, and reproducible experiments and analyses.